 An 18-year old young man was killed on Oct.
 22 in a Rancho Cucamonga car accident, after a wrong-way crash.
-The accident occurred on the 15 Freeway in Rancho Cucamonga when the young man, driving a Toyota Prius, crashed into a big rig truck.
-The driver of the Prius was burned after the fire that occurred due to the crash, and the vehicle was completely damaged.
+The accident occurred on the 15 Freeway in Rancho Cucamonga.
+Our car accident attorney reports that the young man, driving a Toyota Prius, crashed into a big rig truck.
+The driver of the Prius was burned in the fire due to the crash, and the vehicle was damaged.

 The driver entered the freeway a few minutes after 5:18 A.M.
-After the driver crashed into the big rig in his Toyota Prius, the semi-truck caught on fire.
-The semi-truck was carrying mattresses, and it was traveling in the slow lane when the accident took place.
+After the driver crashed into the big rig, the semi-truck caught on fire.
+The semi-truck was carrying mattresses.
+It was traveling in the slow lane when the accident took place.
 The status of the driver of the big rig was not immediately released.
-Eventually, it was later determined that the truck driver suffered any type of injuries.
+It was later determined that the truck driver did not suffer from any injuries.
 During the investigation, it was determined that the truck driver did not appear to be speeding when the vehicles collided.

 If the 18-year old misunderstood the freeway signs or if he wanted to end his life, it is definitely a sad situation.
 While the crash was being investigated, lanes on the freeway were closed.
 Rancho Cucamonga police officers wanted anyone who may have seen what happened to contact them.